Pricing & information

 It’s true, I’m not cheap, but my rates are based on the market average for experienced freelance WordPress developers.
 I’ve been working with WordPress for over 15 years and I know it inside out.
 I write high quality, future-proof code, so you won’t be paying to redo my work in a few months.
-And if you were to engage an agency, you’d without doubt be paying significantly more (I don’t have to pay rent on a fancy Shoreditch office!).
+And if you were to engage an agency for the same work, you’d without doubt be paying significantly more (I don’t have to pay rent on a fancy Shoreditch office!).

 I have built up a huge wealth of experience of understanding what different organisations need, how to communicate, manage projects and work efficiently, and above all how to translate your ideas into a successful website.
 This not only saves you time and money in the long run, it also means your website will meet your needs and bring a return on your investment.

-I always aim to deliver extremely good value, by keeping my costs low and working productively and efficiently.
+I always aim to deliver extremely good value, by working productively and efficiently.
 This way I deliver work that enables you to meet your goals, within budget and on time.

 We may not be the right fit for each other!